Voiding Disfunction

 - Sudden, overwhelming urges to urinate that you can’t control.

 And don’t think you’re exempt.
 It doesn’t matter if you’re young or old, man or woman—this is something that can affect anyone.
-But yes, it’s more common in older adults and especially women.
+Yes, it’s more common in older adults and especially women.
 If you’re not paying attention to these symptoms, you’re asking for trouble.

 Symptoms and Causes of Voiding Dysfunction